Importance of Upstream Social Marketing

 Social Marketing can assist with the development of effective and efficient programs at each level by setting clear behavioural goals, conducting competition analysis, developing valued social exchanges, developing segmented interventions, and selecting the optimum intervention mix to bring about uptake and compliance.

-Social Marketing’s systematic planning approach can also assist with the development of efficient and effective programs that can be evaluated in terms of their impact on specific behaviours at upstream level such as corporations’ behaviour related to promotions such as citizen uptake of support services and at down-stream level such as changes in fruit and vegetable consumption.
+Social Marketing’s systematic planning approach can also assist with the development of efficient and effective programs that can be evaluated in terms of their impact on specific behaviours at the upstream level, such as corporations’ behaviour related to promotions, such as citizen uptake of support services, and at the downstream level, such as changes in fruit and vegetable consumption.

-Recognized social marketing tools such as consumer orientation, formative research, segmentation and targeting, and addressing barriers & offering incentives can be used in this process.
-Other approaches such as advocacy, stakeholder engagement, public relations, and political engagement can also be utilized.
+Recognized social marketing tools, such as consumer orientation, formative research, segmentation and targeting, and addressing barriers & offering incentives, can be utilized in this process.
+Other approaches, such as advocacy, stakeholder engagement, public relations, and political engagement, can also be used.

 Social marketers should engage in research, development, and testing of theories, concepts, and ideas in this area, as well as disseminate the findings.
 Doing so would help social marketing operate effectively downstream, midstream and upstream

-To learn more about social marketing, be sure to register for our next introductory workshop on the topic.
+To learn more about social marketing, be sure to register for our next cohort of the Introduction to Social Marketing Planning for Attitude and Behaviour Change online workshop.